paipare155-dot/90DaysOfDevOps/2026/day-01/learning-plan.md

-For interview speaking, you can also use this shorter and natural version:
+For interview -

-“DevOps is the process of automating application build, testing, and deployment to reduce manual work and improve delivery speed.
+	DevOps is the process of automating application build, testing, and deployment to reduce manual work and improve delivery speed.
-Cloud Engineering is about using cloud platforms like AWS to manage servers and other services over the internet instead of maintaining physical hardware manually.”
+	Cloud Engineering is about using cloud platforms like AWS to manage servers and other services over the internet instead of maintaining physical hardware manually.

 Why you are starting learning DevOps & Cloud?